-When we begin our careers as employees we aim to improve in our jobs and keep working to grow.
+When we begin our careers as employees, we aim to improve our jobs and keep working to grow.
 No one wants to be stuck in one position for their whole life.
 That’s why when we hear the word ‘Promotion’, our eyes light up and know the hard work has paid off.
-The harder and smarter we work the more promotions we reach, till we get that amazing title as a manager or even CEO.
-These funtions come with great responsibility and authority.
+The harder and smarter we work, the more promotions we reach until we get that fantastic manager or CEO title.
+These functions come with great responsibility and authority.
 These roles require a range of skills and experience to supervise a team and be a leader.
-Even for the most gifted individuals, the process of becoming a leader is a demanding and tough journey of continuous learning and self-development.
-There are millions of employees who reach this level and many who even establish their own companies.
+Even for the most gifted individuals, becoming a leader is a demanding and challenging continuous learning and self-development journey.
+Nevertheless, millions of employees reach this level, and many even establish their own companies.

 Managers, CEOs, Human Resources and more-These roles fall under the category known as Directors and Officers (D&O).
 Directors are responsible for supervising, managing and directing the company’s direction (at the top of the company board).
 Corporate officers are high-level management executives hired by the business’s owner or board of directors, for example, CFO, Human resources manager, IT managers and more.

-D&O’s are in charge of a team and the large range of duties that affect the company and stakeholders.
+D&O’s are in charge of a team and the extensive range of duties that affect the company and stakeholders.
 It is a title that comes with numerous amount of risks.
-Mistakes will happen, sometimes the mistakes lead to lawsuits against the directors or officers.
-D&O insurance will provide cover to any member of the team that falls under the D&O category and is facing a claim.
+Mistakes will happen; sometimes, the mistakes lead to lawsuits against the directors or officers.
+D&O insurance will provide cover to any team member who falls under the D&O category and faces a claim.